AlexanderSenf/ShortReadMaskedMatchServer/README.md

 This project depends on BWA (https://github.com/lh3/bwa, to generate the index files) and JBWA (https://github.com/lindenb/jbwa, to provide Java JNI mappings for BWA).
 This repository comes with pre-compiled binaries for Linux.

-The JBWA project provides a library named `jbwa.jar` which must be manually installed in the local maven repository (the Maven version specified in pom.xml did not work for me)
+The JBWA project provides a library named `jbwa.jar`.
+This file is provided pre-compiled in the /lib directory (the Maven version does not work for me)
 The JBWA project provides a file named `libbwajni.so` which is required to run the server.
 This file must be in the in the `java.library.path`, or it must be specified via `-Djava.library.path={path}` upon starting the server (see example below).

 The server is then compiled using `mvn package` and be placed in the `target/` directory.
 A precompiled executable jar file is already in that directory, which should work on all target platforms.